rael-boop/mental-health-companion/README.md

 MHC is a RESTful API application built using FastAPI and SQLAlchemy, designed to provide a robust and efficient backend solution for your projects.

+## Prerequisites
+- **Docker**: When running with docker, a docker installation is required, docker can be installed from [docker's official website](https://www.docker.com/products/docker-desktop/)
+- **Python**: When running with bare python, a python installation is required, install python from [python's official website](https://www.python.org/downloads/)
+- **CUDA GPU**: In order to load the chat model, a system with CUDA GPU is required, get [Nvidia toolkit](https://developer.nvidia.com/cuda-downloads)

 ## Features

 - **FastAPI**: MHC leverages the power of FastAPI, a modern, high-performance web framework for building APIs with Python.